 Sometimes we need to label a cell in Excel with a certain form, like a circle or an oval.
 You will discover how to circle something in Excel in this tutorial.

-2 Methods to Circle Something in Excel
+How to Circle Something in Excel: 2 Suitable Methods

 We will use the following data set containing Name, Age, and Country to demonstrate how to make a circle around a cell.